wp-plugins/simple-voting/README.txt

 == Description ==

+You can see a demo examples at [Seoringer.com](http://seoringer.com/simple-voting-plugin-for-wordpress/ "simple voting plugin for WordPress").
 Plugin has a Russian translation.

-You can see a demo examples at [Seoringer.com](http://seoringer.com/simple-voting-plugin-for-wordpress/ "simple voting plugin for WordPress").
+Any questions and bug reports are welcomed at seoringer@gmail.com

 This plugin can understand two shortcodes: